This post was last updated on April 22nd, 2019 at 09:27 am

 The Village doctors referred her to a Cardiologist, an Ear, Nose and Throat Specialist to assist with her partial deafness and a Gastrointestinal Doctor for gallstones she was suffering.

-More than 2,300 patients received services through more than 13,000 visits with licensed providers at the Village Family Health Center in 2017.
+More than 2,300 patients received services through more than 13,000 visits with licensed providers at the Village Health Center in 2017.

 Elizabeth arrived again at Father Joe’s Villages, where she currently resides in Permanent Housing.
-She meets with doctors at the Village Family Health Center every other week to receive an INR blood test and make sure her blood levels are normal.
+She meets with doctors at the Village Health Center every other week to receive an INR blood test and make sure her blood levels are normal.
 Taking Coumadin requires a diet rich in Vitamin K, so Elizabeth’s doctors also help her keep on track with her nutrition.

 Dental Clinic Care Creates New Smiles

-Thanks to the Village Family Health Center’s Dental Clinic, Elizabeth was also able to get the dental work she needed to be done.
+Thanks to the Village Health Center’s Dental Clinic, Elizabeth was also able to get the dental work she needed to be done.

 “The dentists at the Dental Clinic were so sympathetic and compassionate.
 They didn’t make me feel guilty or like a second class citizen.”